What is White Coat Syndrome, aka White Coat Hypertension?

 Let’s be honest, “high blood pressure” is a term that’s thrown around a lot and we should all be familiar with it.
 However, in reality, few of us truly understand what it means.
 So, here is a short synopsis of blood pressure:

 Systolic Pressure: According to The American Heart Association, this is the measurement of the blood pressure your blood is exerting against your vessels when your heart is beating.

 Diastolic Pressure: This is the blood pressure your heart is exerting against your vessels when your heart is resting between beats.

-- If the instrument itself is the object of your fear, buy a cheap blood pressure cuff online.
+If the instrument itself is the object of your fear, buy a cheap blood pressure cuff online that you can use at home.
 Familiarize yourself with how it works and what it feels like.
 Wrap the cuff around your arm and velcro it in place, then operate it and measure your blood pressure.
 Hypothetically speaking, the more you familiarize yourself with the cuff and become comfortable with it the lower your blood pressure should read.
 The next step is having this done in-office.

 Take some deep breaths as you wait for your appointment.
 You can distract yourself by playing a game on your phone.
 Or you can close your eyes and daydream—transport yourself somewhere that is utterly relaxing.
 Remind yourself you’ve done this before and that the discomfort is temporary.